DaveMielke/NBP/b2g/doc/UserInterface/Features/maintenance.rst

 4) You'll be asked to confirm that you really want to replace the currently-installed version with the new one.

-5) You'll be asked to consent that the |user interface|
-   can perform lots of privileged system operations.
+5) You may be asked to confirm that the application should be allowed to perform various privileged system operations.

 6) The currently running version will be replaced by the new one.
+   If the application is running then it'll be stopped.
-   This involves restarting the |user interface|, so don't worry if the keys stop responding and the display goes blank for a moment.
+   If you're updating the |user interface| then it'll be restarted, so don't worry if the keys stop responding and the display goes blank for a moment.

 7) Click ``Done`` to clear the confirmation screen.